-Q. LABORATORY COURSE REQUIREMENTS AND LIST OF LAB COURSES
+Q. LABORATORY COURSE REQUIREMENTS AND LIST OF LAB COURSES [Jump back to TOC]

 All Ph.D. and M.S. students must include at least two introductory optics laboratory courses as part of their plan of study.
 These classes provide hands-on or computation-based experiences to help the students learn the fundamentals that are taught in the core lecture classes.
 While two lab courses are required, additional laboratory courses are strongly recommended.